grubnubble/cap-stringinate/README.md

 # CAP Coding Interview

-Through this exercise we wish to assess a candidates ability to execute on some of the more common types of tasks we see on a daily basis.
+Through this exercise we wish to assess a candidate's ability to execute on some of the more common types of tasks we see on a daily basis.
 This exercise includes web services, string/collection manipulation, with a lead into design decisions for conversation during the interview.

 Your job is to get the app running, [implement some features](#features-for-you-to-implement), and send us your implementation.

 ## Getting Started

 To get you off to the right start we've provided an initial implementation of a basic rest service.
-It provides an initial implementation of the `/`, `/stringinate` and `/stats` endpoints.
+It provides an initial implementation of the `/`, `/stringinate`, and `/stats` endpoints.
 This implementation is available in 3 different languages:

 - [Python](python/)
 - [Java](java/)
 - [Go](go/)

 Each contains some instructions for requirements and how to get started in that environment.
-Before you begin work, please create a public repo in github and do all of your there.
+Before you begin work, please create a public repo in github and do all of your work there.

 ## Guidelines

 We don't want to restrict your language choice here.
 If your most productive language is NodeJs, Rust, etc. feel free to port the starting service over to the rest framework of your choice.

 Feel free to Google for things when you have questions.
-We'd love some insight into your research process so please capture references (URLs) to sites you find helpful in solving these tasks.
-Especially if you are tackling the tasks in a language with which you are not the most familiar.
+We'd love some insight into your research process so please capture references (URLs) to sites you find helpful in solving these tasks, especially if you are tackling the tasks in a language with which you are not the most familiar.
 References should be collected in the [CITATIONS.md](CITATIONS.md) file.

 It's not expected that this exercise take more than an hour or two.
-That being said, if you use a language/framework combination other than those provided it could run over that time.
-We've provided a [NOTES.md](NOTES.md) file for you to document any decisions taken or things you'd like to communicate about you solutions.
+That being said, if you use a language/framework combination other than those provided, it could run over that time.
+We've provided a [NOTES.md](NOTES.md) file for you to document any decisions taken or things you'd like to communicate about your solutions.

 This is a git project.
 We prefer many small commits over one large commit.
 It helps us understand your progression towards completion as well as giving us smaller increments to review.